Skip to main content

 There are also opportunities to volunteer with other charities involved with the hospital:

-• The Children’s Hospital Charity – volunteering for The Children’s Hospital Charity is a fantastic way to give something back, gain valuable experience or meet new friends.
+• Sheffield Children’s Hospital Charity – Volunteering for Sheffield Children’s Hospital Charity is a fantastic way to give something back, gain valuable experience or meet new friends.
 They are always in search of people to fill a variety of volunteer positions including charity ambassadors, office and events assistants, collection tin co-ordinators and public collectors.
-To find out more contact the Charity by email or telephone 0114 321 2470.
+To find out more contact the Charity by emailing volunteer@tchc.org.uk or by calling 0114 321 2470.

-• Friends of the Children’s Hospital – the Friends of the Children’s Hospital run a shop in the hospital and fundraise throughout the year to support the Trust and its patients.
-The Friends are always on the look out for volunteers.
+• Friends of the Children’s Hospital – The Friends of the Children’s Hospital run a shop in the hospital and fundraise throughout the year to support the Trust and its patients.
+You can contact them directly to find out how to volunteer.

 You might also be interested in...